mightycow/uberdemotools/README.md

 - Time-shifting demos: shifting the non-first-person players back in time (a sort of anti-lag)
 - Merging demos: given multiple demos from the same match recorded by different players, create a new demo with more complete information
 - Converting demos: convert demos to a different protocol version
+- Viewing demos with the 2D demo viewer (top-down view)

 Official Releases
 -----------------